Gregmayo/MetaboX-Library/README.md

   Default cache storage is JSON file, but it is possible to create alternative cache methods (e.g. write data to a database).

-- MetaboX provides several network layouts depending on available resources: reactants graph: it is built upon compounds and reactions enzymes graph: it is built upon enzymes (unipartite or bipartite)
+- The MetaboX library provides several networks depending on available resources: reactants graph: it is built upon compounds and reactions enzymes graph: it is built upon enzymes (unipartite or bipartite)